guillermoasaro/react-movies-list/README.md

 ### Login

 - Responsible for displaying the login form
-- Receive `signIn` function in props from `Dashboard`
+- Receive `signIn` function in props from `App` component.
 - Process the form when submitted by the user
   - Fetch the API request for authentication
   - Handle errors
-  - Calls the function `signinIn` received in props
+  - Calls the function `signIn` received in props
     - Passing user data and
     - Redirect to the page it came from using `useLocation` and `useHistory` from React Router
   - If the user was already authenticated, it redirects to the dashboard using `Redirect` from React Router